 Visiting Cuba feels like entering in on a moment in history because with the slightest provocation it could change irrevocably.
 Whether compelled to submerge yourself in a constantly changing country steeped in historical and political history or if you just enjoy sun, sea and cheap rum - Cuba is the place to be!
-This country has European style buildings, 1950s cars and a distinctly chilled Caribbean vibe.
+Expect European style buildings, 1950s cars and a distinctly chilled Caribbean vibe.
 Everywhere you turn Che’s iconic image stares back at you.

 Find activities, experiences, travel packages, backpacking ideas & ideas for the best things to do in Cuba.

 Get information, tips, itineraries and inspiration for visiting Cuba.